 This is every restaurateur’s nightmare: infecting the public with foodborne illness and permanently tarnishing your reputation in the process.
 While the above scenario may be extreme, the threat caused by overlooking important food safety measures is all too real.

 Luckily, there are easy ways to prevent food safety nightmares.
 While employees who cook and handle food are required to enroll in a Food Handler’s Permit course (which differs depending on the state), there is still plenty of room for error.
-A solution that may be overlooked is restaurant technology—software packages provided by companies like SynergySuite and Toast.
+A solution that may be overlooked is restaurant technology.
 These tools can improve your food safety in the following ways:

 1. Tracking Inventory

 Outside of being downright disgusting, serving spoiled food is a surefire way to infect customers with foodborne illness.
 Monitoring your inventory to prevent spoilage in the first place is a great way to enhance food safety in your restaurant.

 Aided by restaurant technology that can provide live inventory updates and monitor food waste for both raw and finished goods, a restaurateur can take control of their business like never before.
 Reducing spoilage, and making sure that spoiled food is properly disposed of before it ever gets the chance to reach your customer’s plate, is an essential step in protecting your business and preserving public health.